 10. Go horse riding on the beach

 Go for a horseback ride at HWH Stables along Boambee Beach.
+When considering what to do in Coffs Harbour, this is a fantastic option for both beach and countryside experiences.
 Feel more like venturing into the countryside?
 Suitable for riders of all skill levels, from complete novices to seasoned professionals, the riding school provides year-round access to rainforest and river trails in the Orara Valley.

 Beach rides along the Coffs Coast are also provided by Valery Trails Horse Equestrian, in addition to equestrian lessons and an exceptional children’s camp during the holidays.